Welcome to LearnMarketing.net

 Customer Satisfaction Monitoring

-Long term customer relationships require customer satisfaction even when things do not go to plan.
+To retain customers over the long term you need customer satisfaction even when things do not go to plan.
 So firms will continuously monitor how their customers are feeling about the service they have provided.
-For example Travelodge email customers a feedback form after they have spend the night in one of their hotels.
-Methods used to monitor customer satisfaction include:
+For example Travelodge email customers a feedback form to complete as soon as they have completed their stay at a Travelodge hotel.
+Methods used to monitor customer satisfaction include

 After each monitoring session a firm will review the results and plan how they can rectify areas causing dissatisfaction.
-They will also look at how the can build on areas/things that are making customers happy.
+They will also look at how the firm can build on factors that made their customers happy.